Borneo Guided Jungle Treks & Walking Holidays

 Our Borneo treks and wildlife holidays cover a range of regions, cultures and activities in both Sabah and Sarawak.
-Famous for its diverse and rare flora and fauna, the Borneo rain forests are home to over 15,000 plants and animals, including the famous Orang Utan.
-For travellers looking for a unique Borneo trek, our Sabah's Lost World trip will tick all the boxes.
+Famous for its diverse and rare flora and fauna, the Borneo rain forests are home to over 15,000 plants and animals, including the famous Orangutan.
+For travellers looking for a unique Borneo trek, Sabahs Lost World trip will tick all the boxes.
 Travelling off the beaten track, this trip visits remote Murut homestays before delving deep into the Maliau Basin.
 A nature lovers dream, the Maliau Basin is a wonderland of ancient rainforest, wild flora and cascading waterfalls.

 The Sabah Wildlife Adventure is a moderately physical trip with some Borneo trekking.
-You will visit a variety of wildlife spotting destinations, from the Kinabatangan River to Lupa Masa Jungle Camp.
+You will visit a variety of wildlife spotting destinations, from the Kinabatangan River to hidden jungle retreats.
 This is a great trip for solo travellers, couples and families looking for an exciting overland trip traversing the length of Sabah!

-It's important to acclimatise to the heat and humidity before a trek in Borneo, it can be tiring and you don't cover much ground in a day.
+It's important to acclimatise to the heat and humidity before trekking in Borneo, it can be tiring and you don't cover much ground in a day.
 The trails can be muddy but there's always a waterfall nearby to cool off in and wash yourself.
-Then, when you come to one of the many villages hidden in the forested valleys, you are welcomed with warmth and curiiosity.
+Then, when you come to one of the many villages hidden in the forested valleys, you are welcomed with warmth and curiosity.
 Every village has a house set aside for guests and you can enjoy the typical food of the indigenous tribes.
 Going into these regions feels very special, some of the tribes have only recently come into contact with the outside world.
-It is important that tourism benefits them.
+It is important that tourism benefits them, so responsible travel is very important to us.
 It is also vital that our treks here can show the visitor the fragility and value and beauty of the forest, the lungs of the planet, which will hopefully encourage people to come home and protect them.